a43992899/MARBLE-Benchmark/README.md

   - `VocalSet`: VocalSet, multiclass cls

 TODO:
-- Support finetune MAP pretrain model.
+- Support finetuning MAP pretrain model.
 - Support time variant tasks, like transcription.

 Please first make sure you are already at the ${PROJECT_ROOT} and have activated your virtual environment.